 What is Administrative Office Technology?

 The Administrative Office Technology program is an integrated curriculum, which prepares graduates at the certificate, diploma, and associate degree level.
-The Administrative Office Technology program prepares students to work in an office environment of people, process, and technologies.
+The Administrative Office Technology program prepares students to work in an office environment of people, processes, and technologies.
 Job titles may include Administrative Assistant, Office Assistant, Office Manager, and Financial Assistant.
-These personnel use a variety of office technology and computer-based applications (word processing, electronic mail, desktop publishing, graphics, database, and spreadsheet).
+This personnel uses a variety of office technology and computer-based applications (word processing, electronic mail, desktop publishing, graphics, database, and spreadsheet).
 They support and help facilitate accurate communication and information exchange to internal and external customers on a timely basis.

 BCTC’s Administrative Office Technology program teaches students the vital office skills they need to be prepared to work in an administrative support position in a wide variety of office settings.